nicholaswmin/fsm/README.md

 > The change from one state to another is called a `transition`.

-Finite-state machines are modelling constructs which allow expressing a piece of logic *declaratively*, in a concise yet precise manner.
-They can only exist in *one, always-valid* state at any given time, rendering them inherently safe, by design.[^1]
+Finite-state machines are modelling constructs which allow expressing a piece of logic *declaratively*.
+They can only exist in *one*, *always-valid* state at any given time, rendering them inherently safe, by design.[^1]

-This minimal implementation allows constructing production-grade FSMs which are expressive, simple and robust.
+This implementation allows constructing production-grade FSMs which are expressive, simple and robust.

 ## Install